 The standard tenure of the affiliateship is twelve months, from 1 July to 30 June.
 However, applications for alternative tenures will also be considered (e.g., six- or eight-month terms).

-The University of Manitoba is strongly committed to diversity within its community and especially welcomes applications from visible minority groups, women, Aboriginal persons, persons with disabilities, persons of all sexual orientations and genders, and others who may contribute to the further diversification of ideas.
+The University of Manitoba is strongly committed to diversity within its community and especially welcomes applications from visible minority groups, women, Indigenous persons, persons with disabilities, persons of all sexual orientations and genders, and others who may contribute to the further diversification of ideas.

 Application materials will be handled in accordance with the Freedom of Information and Protection of Privacy Act (Manitoba).
 Please note that curricula vitae will be provided to members of the UMIH Board of Management participating in the selection process (board members do not participate in the selection process when they have a vested interest in appointment of a particular applicant).